cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 Figure *barchart*: Barchart created from data from Spotify

 The bar chart is a graph that visualizes data by displaying the quantity of several variables through different sized rectangles.
-Matplotlib essentially creates the bar chart object as a figure, and then displays that figure on the computer. plt.barchart takes in a multitude of parameters.
+Matplotlib essentially creates the bar chart object as a figure and then displays that figure on the computer.
+The command plt.barchart takes in a multitude of parameters.